 Emphasizes mathematical reasoning and communication of mathematical ideas both orally and in writing.
-Symbolic logic.
-Techniques of mathematical proof.
-Algebra of sets, binary relations and functions.
-Infinite sets, both countable and uncountable.
+Symbolic logic; techniques of mathematical proof; algebra of sets, binary relations and functions; infinite sets, both countable and uncountable.
+Offered fall, spring and periodically summer.
 Prereq: ENGL 110 and C- or higher in MATH 211.